AIResearch-Group/.github/profile/README.md

 Our current research interests include:

 - Multimodal learning and representation learning
+- Large language models and post-training
 - Transfer learning and learning with limited supervision
-- Large language models and post-training
 - Trustworthy and secure AI
-- Model watermarking and intellectual property protection

 We value research that is: